-Are you looking for a fabulous new hair colour?
+Are you looking for a fabulous new hair color?
 Or maybe two?
-Black and red hair is the perfect combination of two bold and striking colours.
+Black and red hair is the perfect combination of two bold and striking colors.

 It’s not about having black or red hair – it’s about rocking them both!
 And finding the perfect balance between the two.

-Red can be too bright on its own, while black can look too harsh without any other colour to soften it up.
+Red can be too bright on its own, while black can look too harsh without any other color to soften it up.

 But when they come together in harmony, they make one hell of a statement!